george-pov/YTSkedy/docs/ui/operations/deployment.md

 ## Entra Redirects And API CORS

-The deployed UI origin and signed-out route must be registered on the SPA app registration.
+Each deployed UI origin and signed-out route must be registered on its matching environment SPA app registration.
 Runtime redirect values must match those registrations.

 The API CORS allow-list must include the deployed origin without weakening API authentication or authorization.
 CORS ownership and verification are documented